Registration of an Overseas Corporation in Myanmar

 5. Lending money;

-7. Conducting isolated transactions completed within 30 days, which are not part of a series of similar transactions;
+7. Conducting isolated transactions completed within 30 days;

 8. Investing funds or holding property.

-1. Administration, management, or dealing with property situated in Myanmar as an agent, legal personal representative, or trustee;
+1. Includes administering, managing, or dealing with property in Myanmar as an agent or trustee;

 1. Official Form A-8 (application for registration as an overseas corporation);

-2. Evidence of incorporation (not older than 30 days);
+2. Evidence of incorporation (dated within the last 30 days);

 3. A copy of the constitutional documents of the overseas corporation;

-4. Myanmar translation of the constitutional documents and an English summary certified by a director;
+4. Myanmar translation of the constitutional documents, along with an English summary certified by a director;

-5. Copies of the NRC (Myanmar citizens) or passports (foreigners) of every director;
+5. Copies of the National Registration Card (NRC) (for Myanmar citizens) or passports (for foreigners) of all directors;

 6. A copy of the NRC or passport of the authorised officer;

-7. Letter of consent from the authorised officer;
+7. A letter of consent from the authorised officer.

-Notarised or legalised documents are no longer required, but constitutional documents must be translated into Myanmar.
+Notarised or legalised documents are not required, however, constitutional documents must be translated into the Myanmar language.

-After completing the application and paying the required filing fees via VISA/Mastercard/MPU card, a transaction number will be generated, and the application for company incorporation will be submitted to the DICA for review.
-If there are no issues with the application, the system will notify the applicant of the successful incorporation of the overseas corporation, and the certificate of registration will be available for download.
+After submitting the application and paying the filing fees via VISA/Mastercard/MPU, a transaction number will be generated.
+If there are no issues with the application, the DICA will issue a certificate of registration, which can be downloaded through the MyCO platform.

-1. An authorised officer residing in Myanmar for at least 183 days per year to manage document services must be appointed.
+1. Appointment of an Authorised Officer: An authorised officer must be appointed and reside in Myanmar for at least 183 days per year.

-2. For tax purposes, overseas corporation are classified as non-resident foreign corporations, with profits made in Myanmar taxed at a rate of 22%.
+2. Taxation: Overseas corporations are classified as non-resident foreign corporations, with profits made in Myanmar taxed at a rate of 22%.

-3. A registered office must be maintained in Myanmar for official correspondence.
+3. Registered Office: A registered office must be maintained in Myanmar for official correspondence.

-4. Any changes in officers, financial accounts, or other details must be registered with DICA.
+4. Change of Corporate Details: Any changes in officers, financial accounts, or corporate information must be updated with the DICA.

 Annual Return of Overseas Corporation